damirka/kiosk-docs/src/kiosk/create.md

 # Open a Kiosk

-To use a Kiosk, the user needs to create one and have the `KioskOwnerCap` that matches the `Kiosk` object.
+To use a Kiosk, the user needs to create it and have the `KioskOwnerCap` that matches the `Kiosk` object.
 Once created, all of the features of the Kiosk are available to the owner.

 ## Default setup